guoyu07/silex-simple/README.md

 # Silex-Simple
-A simple structure to get start with Silex
+A simple project structure to get start with Silex